blazbrmnn/leapgesture/db/cv.jsonion.md

 ## Don't hold the door on my resume
-… Here, a piece I've been working on since 2016.
-While the "jsonion" library and indexing are still trivially implemented, I put more effort to indentations and code style (regarding some quirks that I found in mobile code editor apps, namely a Sublime Text port).
+… Here, a piece I've been working on in 2016 (before having arrived nowhere at all).
+While the "jsonion" library and indexing are merely trivially implemented (awaiting work), aiming for clarity, I put more effort to indentations and code style (also addressing some quirks that I found in mobile code editor apps, namely a Sublime Text port).

 While it's true that big names in software move consistently and in that the decisions matter, brand-free JSON is the defacto layer for storing and sharing schematized data on the web.
 It's like managing my own data isn't allowed, when I want to find specific people (see "profile #blazbrmnn interests").

-Prototyping is just simplified, when you don't need the user interface immediately...
-Outcomes are just that much more representative (and data isn't replicated infinitesimally), when a document retains it's value through time...
+Siding with the modern JavaScript web stack, prototyping is thus further simplified when you needn't spend time on additional complexities (implementing data flow, from inputs components to a strict database schema).
+Outcomes are just that much more representative, when a document retains it's value through time (and data isn't replicated infinitesimally) ...

-*GitHub somehow doesn't do me a "Word wrap" (or is it "Line wrap"), when that really is a good idea.
-Maybe there's a "Gamification" goal on the company agenda, stating that there should be triggers that incline people to either ... a) download or "git clone" a repository, or b) go design an interface for the contained data.*

 ```javascript jsonion